Alliance Climate Control Terms & Conditions

 (d) the Goods are returned in the same condition at which they were delivered.

-21.5 For the avoidance of doubt, to the maximum extent permitted by law, the Supplier shall not be liable for any Defect which may be caused or partly caused by or arise as a result of:
+20.5 For the avoidance of doubt, to the maximum extent permitted by law, the Supplier shall not be liable for any Defect which may be caused by or arise as a result of:

 (a) the Customer failing to properly maintain or store any Goods;